 Kerlingarskarð Pass in Snæfellsnes in West-Iceland - the Folklore of the Giantess & her Fiancé

-Waterfalls in Fossá river on the Vatnaleið route
+Waterfalls in the Fossá river on the Vatnaleið route

-The upper waterfall in Fossá river - sheep rest on the ledge behind the waterfall
+The upper waterfall in the Fossá river - sheep rest on the ledge behind the waterfall

-Visiting the waterfall very early in the morning back in the summer of 2010
+Visiting the waterfall very early in the morning back in 2010

-These waterfalls don't seem to have a name, they are just called Foss in Fossá river, as far as I know.
+These waterfalls don't seem to have a name; they are just called Foss in the Fossá river, as far as I know.

-The lower waterfall in Fossá river where I used to go for a picnic
+The lower waterfall in the Fossá river, where I used to go for a picnic

 And now the name Selvallafoss seems to be the name many people are calling Foss.
-The lake is called Lake Selvallavatn and the farm Selvellir, so it might be logical to call it by that name.
+The lake is called Lake Selvallavatn, and the farm is Selvellir, so it might be logical to call it by this names.

 But it remains nameless on the Icelandic maps I use, like Landmælingar Íslands - National Land Survey of Iceland.

-Here you can see the location of Vatnaleið on the map.
-After visiting the waterfalls we will drive over the 16 km long heath.
+Here is the location of Vatnaleið on the map.
+After visiting the waterfalls, we will drive across the 16 km of heath.

 Vegamót

-At the intersection of roads 56 and 54, you will see the Vegamót gas station and restaurant on your right-hand side and can stop there for coffee or an overnight stay in their guesthouse.
+At the intersection of roads 56 and 54, you will see the Vegamót gas station and restaurant on your right-hand side, and you can stop there for coffee or an overnight stay in Hotel Snæfellsnes.

-Now let's turn left for Reykjavík so that we can close the circle of the Snæfellsnes peninsula.
+Now let's turn left for Reykjavík to close the circle of the Snæfellsnes peninsula.
 There is one more stop on the way.

 Landbrotalaug hot spring